 The Bonhams Hong Kong Modern Wristwatches, Clocks and Fine Writing Instrument auction held on 23 November at the Island Ballroom of the Island Shangri-La Hotel offers the discerning gentleman collector an exquisite selection of modern horological timepieces, vintage carriage clocks and finely crafted Namiki pens.
-The 248-lot sale aims to fulfill every collector's desire for technological innovation and fine aesthetic micro engineering.
+The 248-lot sale aims to fulfil every collector's desire for technological innovation and fine aesthetic micro engineering.

 Aiming to entice and attract watch collectors with every preference and pocket, we have a wonderful selection of vintage bracelet watches from esteemed makers such as Patek Philippe, Audemars Piguet, Vacheron Constantin and Rolex.
 Spanning a production period of two decades, these delicate and yet resilient bracelet watches with thin movements bear testimony to the gold craftsmanship and micro engineering which has stood the test of time.